 Tip #3: Use technology to even the playing field in the workplace

 In group settings where a louder person could easily take control of the room, make use of a tool like Pigeonhole Live to gather insights from quieter teammates.
-By allowing anonymous responses, it lessens the potential backlash on employees.
+Allowing anonymous responses lessens the potential backlash on employees.

 Question voting also helps surface the real group sentiment, instead of the loudest group sentiment.
 This gives even the quietest of team members a chance to be heard.

-A recent study of more than 230 senior board members and high ranking executives believe the most important way to alleviate groupthink is to introduce diversity of thought.
+A comprehensive study of more than 230 senior board members and high-ranking executives believes the most important way to alleviate groupthink is to introduce diversity of thought.

 But making room for diversity doesn’t stop at hiring diverse teams.

 Diversity truly becomes part of your company culture when you account for it in your decision-making process.
 Even when a popular consensus arises from a discussion, consider the perspectives of people from different demographics, ideologies, and worldviews.
 This forces the team to actively explore options other than the loud person’s opinion.

 Tip #4: Appoint a random devil’s advocate at each meeting

 To ensure that diverse opinions are taken into account, select a meeting attendee at random who will serve as the devil’s advocate for the meeting.
 That person’s job during the meeting will be to counter all popular ideas and encourage debate around it.